openflighthpc/use.openflighthpc.org/docs/source/overview/whatisit.rst

 You're going to need access to some computers.
 If you already have access to cloud resources, then great - you're ready to go.
 There are some specific requirements depending on your platform type, which are discussed in the relevant chapters of this guide.
 If you don't have access to anything yet then that's fine too - just sign up for an AWS account now and you'll have all the access you need.

-You'll need a client device as well - something to log into your cluster from.
+You'll need a client device as well - something to log into your research environment from.
 The requirements on client devices are fairly minimal, but you'll need:

  - **A computer with a screen and a keyboard**; you can probably access on a tablet or smartphone too, if your typing is good enough
  - **A relatively modern web-browser**; Apple Safari, Google Chrome, Microsoft Edge, Mozilla Firefox, and pretty much anything else that was written/updated in the last couple of years should all be fine.